DRIgnazGortngschirl/Config-Backupper/README.md

 #### Enter passphrase (empty for no passphrase):

 Just press enter otherwise the script would need everytime it connects to a devices the password.
-Still want to have a password you will neeed to enter the password in clear text in the ./Modules/Backup module ```sshpass -p "<PASSWORD>" scp -i ...```
+Still want to have a password you will neeed to enter the password in clear text in the ./Modules/Backup module ```sshpass -p "<PASSWORD>" scp -i ./SSH-Keys/Backup-SSH-Key backup@<IP>:<CONFIGFILE>  ./TestConfigFile```

 #### Enter same passphrase again: